 Local Agencies: everyone from the police to medical professionals to social workers may need to know how to handle domestic violence and family abuse issues.
 We can present Powerpoint presentations and lead discussions on how to understand and respond to the complex, emotionally taxing world of relationship violence.

-Small gatherings where women can come to share their stories about domestic violence, give and receive advice or just listen.
+Small gatherings where women can come to share their stories about domestic violence or to listen.
 To view our calendar of upcoming support group meetings, click here.

 We also partner with community agencies to provide the family violence offender treatment program.